apotofkoolaid/CraftableMusicBox/README.md

-# CraftableMusicBox
+# Craftable Music Boxes
 Makes music boxes craftable.
+Also supports music boxes from other mods.